 ‘We are in trouble.’
-Global carbon emissions reached a new record high in 2018.
+Global carbon emissions reached a record high in 2018.

 The problem of cutting emissions is that it leads to difficult choices in the real world.
 A growing global economy inevitably stokes more energy demand.
 And different countries are growing their emissions — or failing to shrink them — for different reasons.

-“India is providing electricity and energy to hundreds of millions of people who don’t have it yet,” said Jackson.
+“India is providing electricity and energy to hundreds of millions of people who don’t have it yet,” Jackson said.
 “That’s very different than in China, where they are ramping up coal use again in part because their economic growth has been slowing.
-They’re greenlighting coal based projects that have been on hold.”
+They’re greenlighting coal-based projects that have been on hold.”

 The continuing growth in global emissions is happening, researchers noted, even though renewable energy sources are growing.
 It’s just that they’re still far too small as energy sources.

-“Solar and wind are doing great, they’re going quite well,” said Glen Peters, director of the Center for International Climate Research in Oslo and another of the Global Carbon Project authors.
+“Solar and wind are doing great; they’re going quite well,” said Glen Peters, director of the Center for International Climate Research in Oslo and another of the Global Carbon Project research’s authors.
 “But in China and India, the solar and wind are just filling new demand.
 You could say if you didn’t have solar or wind, emissions could be higher.
 But solar and wind are nowhere near big enough yet to replace fossil fuels.”

 The figures the researchers provided are an estimate based on available energy and cement industry data through the first nine months of the year, and projections based on economic trends and the amount of carbon tied to economic activity in different countries.
 The estimated growth could change a bit, Jackson said — it’s possible the final number could be between an increase of 1.8 percent and 3.7 percent.
 But either way, there’s little doubt that 2018 hit a record high for global emissions.

 In the United States, emissions in 2018 are projected to have risen 2.5 percent, driven in part by a very warm summer that led to high air conditioning use and a very cold winter in the Northeast, but also by a continued use of oil driven by low gas prices and bigger cars.
-U.S. emissions had been on a downturn, as coal plants are replaced by natural gas plants and renewable energy, but that momentum ground to a halt this year, at least temporarily.
+U.S. emissions had been on a downturn, as coal plants are being replaced by natural gas plants and renewable energy, but that momentum ground to a halt this year, at least temporarily.
 In Europe, cars also have been a major driver of slower-than-expected emissions reductions.

 As for China, coal accounts for about 60 percent of China’s total energy consumption, but the government hopes to bring it down to 10 percent by 2050.